Call for abstracts – Arctic Frontiers Science 2022

 Arctic Frontiers Science 2022 will take place on 31 January – 3 February 2022.
-Arctic Frontiers will host five science sessions originally proposed by Arctic Frontiers partner institutions:
+As of now, we consider a hybrid conference solution with an in-person conference in Tromsø and a possibility of digital participation.
+Arctic Frontiers will host five science sessions:

 On behalf of the Arctic Frontiers Session Committees, we have great pleasure in inviting you to submit one or more